enahwe/KafkaGust/README.md

 * ***syncAsync*** : Two values :
  * `sync` or `0` : Synchronous send
  * `async` or `1` : Asynchronous send
- * Info : Overloads the property "*producer.type*" from the Kafka producer's native configuration
+ * Note : Overloads the property "*producer.type*" from the Kafka producer's native configuration
 * ***ackLevel*** : Three values :
  * `-1` : All in-sync
  * `0` : No ack at all
  * `1` : Leader ack only
- * Info : Overloads the property "*request.required.acks*" from the Kafka producer's native configuration
+ * Note : Overloads the property "*request.required.acks*" from the Kafka producer's native configuration
 * ***preHash*** : Three values :
  * `-1` : SHA pre-hash
  * `0` : No pre-hash at all (the message key is submitted to Kafka as is)